-Bike sharing makes a lot of sense for dense, bike-friendly cities like Montreal, Amsterdam and Copenhagen.
+Bike-sharing makes a lot of sense for dense, bike-friendly cities like Montreal, Amsterdam and Copenhagen.
 But what about those urban monsters of sprawl, like Toronto and many other American cities?
-In these places, bike sharing may not be physically and logistically possible beyond a restricted area in these spread-out urban aggolmerations, but what if there was an electric kit that you could add on to a shared bike to help you cover up to twenty miles without pedalling?
+In these places, bike-sharing may not be physically and logistically possible beyond a restricted area in these spread-out urban agglomerations, but what if there was an electric kit that you could add on to a shared bike to help you cover up to twenty miles without pedaling?

-This kind of unit would be of a huge assistance in covering large distances in car-centric, sprawling cities, making biking an even more attractive and affordable option than ever.
-ShareRoller can work for scooters too, and has a variable throttle button for various levels of assist, a USB port so that it can recharge your smart devices easily.
-Best of all, it has two extra 20 lumen headlights built in, so nighttime cycling is made safer.
+This kind of unit would be of huge assistance in covering large distances in car-centric, sprawling cities, making biking an even more attractive and affordable option than ever.
+ShareRoller can work for scooters too and has a variable throttle button for various levels of assist, a USB port so that it can recharge your smart devices easily.
+Best of all, it has two extra 20-lumen headlights built-in, so nighttime cycling is made safer.